Ten Core Convictions

 Worship cultivates our knowledge and imagination about who God is and what God has done.
 Worship gives us a profound awareness of the glory, beauty, and holiness of God.
 Each element of worship can be understood through a Trinitarian framework.
 Worship renewal is best sustained by attention to the triune God we worship.

 One thing have I asked of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in his temple.
-(Ps.
-27:4)
+(Psalm 27:4)

 - What is the picture of God we are, consciously and unconsciously, cultivating in our worship?